 Equal pay for equal work

 A fair and inclusive workplace also means an equal salary for equal work.
 We have reinforced our commitment to closing our gender gap by undergoing an independent equal pay certification developed by the EQUAL-SALARY Foundation.
-We are proud to be the first international company to receive the Global EQUAL-SALARY Certification in 2019.
+In 2019, we were proud to be the first international company to receive the Global EQUAL-SALARY Certification.

 PMI has been added to the 2021 Bloomberg Gender-Equality Index (GEI) for its transparency in gender reporting and advancing women’s equity.
 This recognition underscores PMI’s work to progress gender equity in the workplace and to ensure equal opportunities for all employees.
 The Bloomberg GEI measures gender equality across five pillars: female leadership and talent pipeline, equal pay and gender pay parity, inclusive culture, sexual harassment policies, and pro-women brand.